GAHT Prescribing

 The World Professional Association for Transgender Health advises that medical treatment should only occur after a thorough psychosocial assessment has been undertaken by a clinician experienced in the field.
 (3)

-Informed consent must be obtained from the patient/ parental consent when applicable, per state guidelines.
+Per state guidelines, informed consent must be obtained from the patient/ parental consent when applicable.

-The treatment of young people is best undertaken by a multidisciplinary team specialized in the area.
-General Practitioners (CP) and Pediatricians play an important supporting role for the child and their family.
-The treatment varies according to the child’s stage of puberty.
+A multidisciplinary team specialized in the treatment of young people is best.
+General Practitioners (GPs) and Pediatricians play an important supporting role for the child and their family.
+Treatment varies according to the child’s stage of puberty.

 Ask yourself...